nuitrcs/r-online-2020/README.md

 ### Materials

-**Start here:**  [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html) Chapter 3 Visualization (all ggplot2).
-Or if you want to focus on base R graphics (perhaps that's what is used in your lab/department), try [Learning Statistics with R v1](https://learningstatisticswithr.com/book/graphics.html) Drawing Graphs.
+**Start here:** (focus on just one)

+* ggplot2: [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html) Chapter 3 Visualization - this is a lot of material to digest; you don't have to get through it all at once.
+Focus on the basics, and then skim the rest so you know what features are available.
+Come back to it as you need to learn more to do what you want with your plots.
+* Base R graphics: [Learning Statistics with R v1](https://learningstatisticswithr.com/book/graphics.html) Drawing Graphs

 Alternative/extra material:
 * [R Cookbook](https://learning.oreilly.com/library/view/r-cookbook-2nd/9781492040675/ch10.html#Graphics) Graphics uses ggplot2